Tenderly/tenderly-rabby-transaction-preview/README.md

 # Examples

-In this section, we provide examples of how the Rabby Wallet with Tenderly Simulation API works with ERC20 and NFT transfers.
+In this section, we show how to simulate ERC20 and NFT transfers in Rabby Wallet using the Tenderly Simulation API.

 ## ERC20 Token Swap on Uniswap